Complete Guide to Phlebotomy Certification Online

 Enrolling in an accredited phlebotomy training program can mean the difference between a below-average learning experience and an exemplary education.
 High-quality programs in this field are formally recognized by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
 Be sure to check whether your prospective program meets or exceeds accepted academic standards before enrolling.
 Read More

-Comprehensive List of Schools for an Online Phlebotomy Degree (1)
+Comprehensive List of Accredited Online Schools - Phlebotomy Degrees (1)

 Overview of Available Online Phlebotomy Certification Programs

 Phlebotomy is typically considered a career specialization for medical assistants or laboratory technicians and does not contain any strongly delineated specializations within its own practice.
 There are varied techniques within phlebotomy such as venipuncture, the drawing of blood from veins, and finger stick withdrawal, which is the drawing of blood by pricking the tip of fingers.
 Phlebotomists will typically be trained in all common types of blood withdrawal.

 A basic certificate in phlebotomy will provide an entry-level education and will introduce students to the full set of practices involved in phlebotomy and prepare them to withdraw blood.
 Programs like this may be well suited for physicians who practice in another area and wish to become highly competent blood drawers, as well as students looking to add to their job readiness by picking up a trade.

 Most certificate programs in phlebotomy take less than one year to complete at vocational schools or technical colleges.
 Some of them require the completion of internships along with gaining knowledge on fundamental theories and practices in the field.
 Coursework usually involves medical terminology, venous anatomy, healthcare law, safety procedures, professionalism in medical settings, medical communications, and healthcare ethics.